buffis/cv1k_research/U13_Research/README.md

 I'm a hobbyist, and there's highly likely that there will be some mistakes in this documentation.
 Information here is based on observations with a logic analyzer (Saleae Logic Pro 16).

+I have only tested this on CV-1000B boards.
+It might work on CV-1000D too, but it's untested.

 ## Description of U13 functionality

 #### Address decoder